 About the Depository Collection:

-- We receive approximately 10% of the materials distributed by the U.S. Government Printing Office as part of the Federal Depository Library Program.
+- We receive approximately 10% of the materials distributed by the U.S. Government Publishing Office as part of the Federal Depository Library Program.

 - Most of the tangible government documents, e.g. print and microform, are located in the Documents area on the 2nd floor and classified by Superintendent of Documents call number; the remainder are integrated by Library of Congress call number throughout the collection.

 - Note that more than 90% of government documents are now distributed in electronic form.
-You can use the PCL catalog (to find the URL for the document you select.
+You can use the Library catalog (to find the URL for the document you select.